 Also known by the English-language name “Blood Curse,” “Coisa Ruim” follows a wealthy family who inherited a beautiful country house in a small village.
 Their new community has a strong affinity with the occult, and soon a number of logic-defying events start happening to the family.
 The village priest reveals that a horrific curse has been wrought upon the village.
 This movie is the first horror feature film made in Portugal.

-4 Brazilian Flicks to Put on Your Watch List
+4 Brazilian Flicks to Put on Your Netflix Watch List

 “O Ano em que Meus Pais Saíram de Férias” (The Year My Parents Went on Vacation)